Suggested Mountain Biking Itineraries

 Hobart (1-3 days)

-After you've hit these two, everything else will depend on where you are and what you like to ride.
+After you've hit these trails, everything else will depend on where you are and what you like to ride.
 There's plenty of riding around the foothills of Mt Wellington including the Tip Top Track, New Slides and the Yellow Hippo for those looking for fun, the local trails around Knocklofty and for an easy cruise with the family the pipeline track can be a real winner.
 The Trailforks App will help you find these trails.

 A bit further afield, the ride out to the top of Pelverata Falls is a real old school, deep rutted, bit of fun, and if you can combine it with a shuffle along the Kaoota Tramway or exploring the network of shoreline trails around Margate you'll have a lovely day.